LayerNext/docs/docs/08-python-sdk/03-download-datasets.md

 ## Example Usage

-To download only the completed or accepted tasks
+To download only the completed or accepted tasks:

 ```python
 client.download_project_annotations(<project_id>, [’completed’,’accepted’])